liumuqing/tcp_obfuscator/README.md

 ## tun\_obfuscator

-obfuscator/hide your tcp stream in wireshark!
+hide your tcp stream from wireshark!

 ## Note